 Co-founder of FabJob, which was named “the #1 place to get published online” by Writer’s Digest magazine, Catherine has co-authored three FabJob career guides including Dream Careers, which ranked #1 in career and business books at Amazon.com.

 Through her writing and publishing efforts, Catherine has helped hundreds of thousands of people with their career and business goals.
 As an expert on dream careers, she has been featured in Oprah’s newsletter and in numerous popular women’s magazines including Woman’s Day and Woman’s World.

 Catherine is also the Founder of zenGOT Home Services, a sister company of FabJob and IAP Career College. zenGOT is an on-demand marketplace that connects customers with vetted home service providers.

 Described by the Vancouver Sun newspaper as “the Uber of home services,” zenGOT connects customers with service providers in cities across Canada.
 Each of the services offered on the zenGOT platform corresponds to an IAP Career College certificate course including the following courses: Professional Organizer, Personal Assistant, Cleaning Business Owner, Errand Assistant, Handyman Business Owner, and more.

-As Chief Marketing Officer, Andrew brings a breadth of experience with entrepreneurship, executive management and leadership to his role with the International Association of Professions Career College.
+Providing consulting services as Chief Education Officer, Andrew brings a breadth of experience with entrepreneurship, executive management and leadership to his role with the International Association of Professions Career College.